agbfm/agbfm/README.md

 # Kia ora, I'm Aleks 🤙

-I'm a well-seasoned software engineer based in [Aotearoa](https://en.wikipedia.org/wiki/Aotearoa), with a passion for technology.
+I'm a well-seasoned software engineer from [Aotearoa](https://en.wikipedia.org/wiki/Aotearoa), with a passion for all things technology.

 **> sitrep**